When you quit multitasking, it’s like breaking free from The Matrix. Learn the reality of switch-tasking and stop doing it today.

 You deserve it!

-For those who work in an environment where multitasking is still seen as a “strength,” take advantage of any and all situations presented to deal with one task at a time.
+For those who work in an environment where multitasking is still seen as a “strength,” take advantage of any situations presented to deal with one task at a time.

 Even if you find it challenging at first because of peer pressure, the results of your efforts will speak for themselves.